magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_sense-contact-the-fountain-of-wisdom.md

 your mind gets stuck you must take note.
 As you look into it you will know it, see it and experience it as it is.

 Our practice must be unwavering and persistent.
-They call it – putting forth constant effort.
+They call it *viriyārambha* – putting forth constant effort.
 Whenever an unpleasant feeling arises in your foot, for example, you must remind yourself to get that thorn out, and not to give up your resolve.
 Likewise, when suffering arises in our hearts we must have the unwavering resolve to try to uproot the defilements, to give them up.
 This resolve is constantly there, unremitting.
 Eventually the defilements will fall into our hands where we can finish them off.

 So in regard to happiness and suffering, what are we to do?
 If we didn’t have these things what could we use as a cause to precipitate wisdom?